johnspray74/ReactiveCalculator/README.md

 4. Double click the file ALASandbox.sln, which will open in Visual Studio.

-5. Press F5 to run the Hello world program.
+5. Press F5 to run the default application which is Hello world.